 If you enjoy the serenity of the paddy rice fields, you can even spend the day cycling around lush fields with this tour.

 If you are adventurous enough, you can try a farming workshop by The Organic Farm which allows you to experience a day in a farmer’s life during your visit.
 Learn about the rice plantation process from local farmers, plant and harvest seeds with your own hands, this entire time being surrounded by beautiful scenery.
 You will be walking away with a new-found appreciation for rice.
 Alternatively, check out this tour to Tanjuk Village for a unique insight into Balinese life – you will learn first-hand how to plow, plant, transplant, and harvest rice.

 |Click here for a farming tour to Tanjuk Village >|

 4. Marvel at the beautiful views at Uluwatu Temple

 The majestic view is further accentuated during sunset.
 With a sunset comparable to that of Tanah Lot Temple, this makes a perfect spot to enjoy a romantic evening.
 You can also look forward to a Balinese Kecak and fire dance performance here from 6 to 7 pm daily, for IDR 100,000 (~S$10) per person.
-You can pre-book your tickets here that includes a pickup and drop off from hotels in South Bali.
+You can pre-book your tickets here which includes a pickup and drop-off from hotels in South Bali.

 Travel tip: Do wear clothing that covers your shoulders and knees as a sign of respect when visiting Uluwatu Temple.
 There are some monkeys roaming about the area, so be sure to keep your food out of sight.